mdermksian/word-grid-solver/README.md

 cargo run -p word-grid-game
 ```

-The game currently starts a minimal Bevy app
+The game currently contains only a basic implementation, and is still WIP

 ## Local quality checks